-This guide applies to most Volkswagen equipped with the four-cylinder engine typically found on VW Jetta, Golf, Beetle, EOS, Passat, etc. Spark plugs and ignition coil part numbers may vary between models, but the procedure on how to change VW spark plugs and ignition remains the same.
+This guideline applies to most Volkswagen equipped with the four-cylinder engine typically found on VW Jetta, Golf, Beetle, EOS, Passat, etc. Spark plugs and ignition coil part numbers may vary, but the procedure for changing VW spark plugs and ignition remains the same.

 Spark plugs wear over time and should be replaced at the recommended interval.
 If the spark plugs are not replaced at the recommended interval, you will eventually notice the following symptoms:

 - Engine misfires

 - Loos of engine performance

 - P0300 P0301 P0302 P0303 P0304 up to P0312

 A faulty ignition coil will almost always cause the check engine light to flash.
 A worn spark plug may turn on a solid check engine light or cause the check engine light to flash.

 - Spark plugs typically last between 30,000 to 60,000 miles.
 Depending on spark plug type and driving habits.